tomit4/fastapi_app/README.md

 <em>localhost:8000/public/<b>name_of_your_file.jpg</b></em> and you should see
 your file displayed there.

-Provided with this template is a sample jpeg of the FastAPI Logo you can view from your browser while the server is running.
+Provided with this template is a sample webp of the FastAPI Logo you can view from your browser while the server is running.
 Simply visit
-<em>localhost:8000/public/fastapi-logo.png</em>
+<em>localhost:8000/public/fastapi-logo.webp</em>

 Should you wish to know more about static files in FastAPI, please see their [tutorial on the subject](https://fastapi.tiangolo.com/tutorial/static-files/).